serilog-archive/serilog-generator/README.md

 (When you enter this into the _Visual Studio_ project settings in step (4), don't include the `serilog-generator` executable part, since that's specified in step (3).)

 The semantics match those of the `Serilog.Extras.AppSettings` [package](https://github.com/serilog/serilog/wiki/AppSettings).
+The command-line syntax is very strict; use double-dashes, quotes and so-on exactly as shown above (we'd like to improve this!).

 ### 3. Debug your project